nightmarelie/songbird/readme.md

 * run vagrant

 ```
 # now we are going to bring up the virtual machine.
-This should take up to 15 to 30 mins depending on your internet connnection.
+This should take about 30 mins depending on your internet connnection.
 Have a cup of coffee.
 # if you already have an instance of ubuntu 14.04, remember to do a vagrant box update.

 -> cd songbird